Fra1alv/robotone_joystick/README.md

 ## Overview
-The `robotone_joystick` package provides joystick control for the RobotOne system.
-It enables users to interact with the RobotOne platform using an Xbox controller for operation and testing.
+The `robotone_joystick` is a ROS2 package that provides Joystick state.
+It enables users to interact with the robot using an Xbox controller for operation and testing.
 This package runs only on Linux system.

 Key features include:
 - Crete Joystick node